Dr-Amritha/Keeping-Players-Hooked-Story-Driven-iGaming-Ecosystem/README.md

-# Keeping Players Hooked Story Driven iGaming Ecosystem
+# Keeping Players Hooked: Story Driven iGaming Ecosystem
 Our new GitHub project explores how to:

 ✅ Build modular narrative systems that expand over seasons and quests.